Dasygnathoides

 Dasygnathoides is an extinct genus of pseudosuchian from the Late Triassic (Carnian) Lossiemouth Sandstone of Scotland.

 Classification

 "Dasygnathus" longidens was erected by Thomas Huxley for a maxilla from the Lossiemouth Sandstone in 1877.
 The genus name Dasygnathus had already been used for a coleopteran insect, so Oskar Kuhn renamed it Dasygnathoides.
 Although synonymized with Ornithosuchus by Walker (1964), a 2016 study found Dasygnathoides indeterminate beyond Pseudosuchia.
-For this reason, many paleontologists consider 'Dasygnathoides a nomem dubium.
+For this reason, many paleontologists consider 'Dasygnathoides a nomen dubium.

 The lack of synapomorphies shared by ornithosuchids indicates that Dasygnathoides was not an ornithosuchid as previously thought, but there are no links between it and any other family of pseudosuchians.
 It has remained impossible to resolve further.
 The morphology of the maxilla is quite different from aetosaurs, silesaurids, erpetosuchians, saurischians or ornithischians.
 The interdental plates also differ greatly from erythrosuchids and proterosuchids.
 Dasygnathoides cannot be assigned to any particular group of pseudosuchians at present.
 It is probably the first or only specimen of an entirely new group.